jasonjac2/OneMoreWiki/Developer-Notes.md

 ## Rebuilding for 32-Bit Machines

 There is no technical different between the 32-bit build and 64-bit build of OneMore and its DLLs.
 But there are 32-bit and 64-bit installers for OneMore.
-Either installer will work with either 32-bit or 64-bit OneNote on a Windows 64-bit machine.
+On a Windows 64-bit machine, either installer will work with either 32-bit or 64-bit OneNote.
 But if you have a 32-bit machine, you need to use the 32-bit installer.

 The Setup project will build as a 32-bit installer by default.
 There are two options to build a 64-bit installer: